The Population of India Live | Population of India In Crores

 Mumbai Population 2018 – 23.5 Million (Estimated)

 Mumbai is the capital city of Maharashtra.
 It is the most crowded city in the country and the ninth most crowded agglomeration in the world, with an expected population of 18.4 million.
-Alongside the neighbouring areas of the Mumbai Metropolitan Region, it is a standout among the most crowded urban locales on the planet and the second most crowded metropolitan territory in India, with a population of 20.7 million as per 2011.
-Find more about Mumbai population 2017.
+Alongside the neighboring areas of the Mumbai Metropolitan Region, it is a standout among the most crowded urban locales on the planet and the second most crowded metropolitan territory in India, with a population of 20.7 million as per 2011.
+Find more about Mumbai population 2018.

 Delhi Population 2018 – 18.6 million (Estimated)